MicrosoftDocs/ai-builder/ai-builder-docs/security.md

 > [!div class="mx-imgBorder"]
 > ![Security roles screen](media/security-roles-screen.png "Security roles screen" )

-Scenarios such as object detection, text classification, and prediction require read access to Common Data Service entities.
+Scenarios such as object detection, category classification, and prediction require read access to Common Data Service entities.
 Make sure environment makers have access to them.
 They need those entities for objects to detect, tagged text, and input data.
 For object detection and form processing, environment makers also need full organization privileges over the **Note** entity from **Core Records**.

 Some features require system customizer privileges to publish your AI models, and to allow consumption.
 These actions can make changes to the Common Data Service schema.
 Administrators should assign system customizer to users who want to create such AI models.

 When you create a prediction AI model, a new field is added to the input entity to store the prediction results.
 You need at least system customizer rights to publish the model for the first time for this reason.

-For text classification AI models, an entity is created for every new model once the model runs for the first time.
+For category classification AI models, an entity is created for every new model once the model runs for the first time.
 Therefore, only system customizers or administrators can run the model.
-After the model runs, administrators must modify the access rights to the newly created text classification entity in Common Data Service to allow users to use the results.
+After the model runs, administrators must modify the access rights to the newly created category classification entity in Common Data Service to allow users to use the results.

 ### Related topic